autopkg/MLBZ521-recipes/README.md

 ### Canon Print Driver ###

 Downloads the latest Canon "Recommended Driver" package based on the override-able parameters.
-See the

 The download recipe requires the [Selenium Library](https://www.selenium.dev/documentation/) and requires a browser driver to be supplied.
 See the [CanonPrintDriverProcessor](https://github.com/autopkg/MLBZ521-recipes/blob/master/Shared%20Processors/ReadMe.md#canonprintdriverprocessor) section in my Shared Processors README for more info.

 Available recipe types:
   * download
     * Variable overrides for:
       * model:
         * description:  The official model name of the Canon Printer to search for
         * example:  'imageRUNNER ADVANCE C7565i III'
       * os_version
         * description:  The OS version to search against
         * required:  False
         * options:
           * macOS Big Sur v11.0:  MACOS_11_0 (Default)
           * macOS Catalina v10.15:  MACOS_10_15
           * macOS Mojave v10.14:  MACOS_10_14
           * macOS High Sierra v10.13:  MACOS_10_13
           - (older OS Versions, including Windows and Linux should be supported by the processor as well, see my Shared Processors README)
   * pkg
   * jss